Toeti Heraty: Biography

 Toeti Heraty has been singled out as the "only woman amongst the leading contemporary Indonesian poets".
 Her poetry has been described as difficult to understand, combining a "deliberately cultivated ambiguity" with an "often unexpected, purely associative kind of imagery".
 But it is possibly her effective use of irony to highlight the unfavorable position of women in a patriarchal society that sets Toeti's poetry apart from that of her peers.
 She released her first major collection of poems, "Sajak-Sajak 33" (Poems at 33) in 1974, including "Dua Wanita" (Two Women), "Siklus" (Cycle) and "Geneva Bulan Juli" (Geneva in July).
 She released her second volume of collected poems, "Mimpi dan Pretensi" (Dreams and Pretenses) in 1982.
 She has also edited a volume of Dutch and Indonesian poetry, and a collection of poetry by women.
 Her poem, "Calon Arang: the Story of A Woman Victimized by Patriarchy", a book-length lyric, provides critical insights into the standard perception of Indonesia's great archetypal figure, Calon Arang.
 The poem presents a three-dimensional picture of a woman who stands against the repressive, patriarchal society, but unfortunately is perceived as a legendary witch.

 Heraty is considered to belong to the first generation of Indonesian feminist thinkers and has written extensively on issues of importance to women.
-Heraty's poetry reflects not just her feminist stance, but also her love for arts.
-Her house in Menteng, Jakarta, doubles as a gallery, housing a number of paintings by prominent painters, among them Affandi, S. Sudjojono, Srihadi Soedarsono.
+Heraty's poetry reflects not just her feminist stance, but also her love for art.
+Her house in Menteng, Jakarta, doubles as a gallery, housing a number of paintings by prominent painters, among them Affandi, S. Sudjojono, and Srihadi Soedarsono.
 She also headed the Yayasan Mitra Budaya Indonesia, (YMBI, Foundation for Lovers of Indonesian Culture) in 1998.
-She was the founder of Jurnal Perempuan, a feminist magazine that raises issues concerning women.
+She was a founder of Jurnal Perempuan, a feminist magazine that raises issues concerning women.
 Heraty also offered her services to a non-government organization, Suara Ibu Peduli, that works for the empowerment of women.

 Heraty died on 13 June 2021 at the Metropolitan Medical Center Hospital in Jakarta.